BMCARDONA/bmcardona.github.io/_drafts/2023-04-05-andrew-ng-research-paper-advice.md

 - Read each paper in four passes:
     - Read title, abstract, figures.
     - Read introduction, conclusion, figures, skip rest.
-    - Read but skip (or skim) the math.
+    - Read but skip (or skim) the math (don't get bogged down by too many details!)
     - Read entire paper but skip parts you don't understand.

 #### Questions to consider: